Toasty8477/Home-Red/README.md

 ## How to install

 To install this repo you must first enable the projects feature in your settings.js file and install git if it is not already installed.
-You can check if git is installed by using the command "``git --version``".
+You can check if git is installed by using the command ``git --version``.